jbpkp07/RatMaze/README.md

-# RatMaze-Typescript
+# RatMaze

-This is a Node.js application that solves a rat maze using a depth-first search algorithm.
+This is a Node application that solves a rat maze using a depth-first search algorithm.
 It will output a traversal of the rat through the maze to the console, followed by console logging the coordinates of the path the rat took.

 ### Run it locally: